Skip to main content

 Research Approach

-The project will address constraints by focusing on integrated productivity-enhancing and market linkage interventions that meet the needs and preferences of pig keepers.
+The project would address constraints by focusing on integrated productivity-enhancing and market linkage interventions that meet the needs and preferences of pig keepers.
 Through a random phased-in design, the project will be implemented via four interlinked objectives.
 Gender components are integrated into all objectives.
 Local capacity development, particularly of the National Agricultural Research and Education Systems and private sector, as well as knowledge exchange (including beyond Rwanda), are key components of the project.
 The strategic partnerships with the national partners and other private sector and “next users,” such as artificial insemination businesses, pig feed millers and feed processors, coupled with capacity development interventions are expected to facilitate investment from partners to take innovations to scale.

 Location